-If you’re home is relatively modern or has updated pipes, this is an easy remedy that should work.
+If your home is relatively modern or has updated pipes, this is an easy remedy that should work.
 And you’ll get the satisfaction of doing it yourself without the downside of having to wait (perhaps) days for a utility employee to show up at your door.

 - First, shut off your main water line’s valve.
 It’s usually located inside within 3-5 feet of your meter in cold-weather regions.
 The valve often can be found near an outside faucet in warm-weather areas.

 - Then open the highest faucet in your home.

 - Now drain the water from the lowest faucet (usually located in your basement if you have one, otherwise it will be on the first floor).

 - That’s it.
 What you’ve just done is add air back into the air chamber that’s part of most modern water pipe systems.
 It’s likely that this air chamber lacked enough air to act as a shock absorber for your high pressure.
 This should be resolved now.

 Option 3 – Install a Water Hammer Arrestor